-Whether you have an Amazon Echo, Echo Spot, Dot, Tap, Show, or any of the myriad devices that currently work with Alexa, there are lots of things you can ask the virtual assistant to do.
-And while you likely already know that the assistant can read a couple lines of a Wikipedia entry or spout off a laundry list of facts pertaining to Samuel L. Jackson, we doubt you’re aware of everything it’s currently capable of doing.
-Such being the case, we’ve compiled the top Echo tips and tricks to help you make the most of Amazon Alexa.
+Whether you have an Amazon Echo, Echo Spot, Dot, Tap, Show, or any of the myriad devices that currently work with Alexa, there are lots of things you can ask your virtual assistant to do.
+And while you likely already know that the assistant can read a couple lines of a Wikipedia entry, we doubt you’ve discovered everything it’s currently capable of doing.
+Such being the case, we’ve compiled a list of the top Echo tips and tricks to help you make the most of Amazon’s Alexa.

-Once you get your Alexa device up and running on your Wi-Fi network, there are still a few more things you might want to do before diving in, either using echo.amazon.com or the accompanying mobile app for iOS and Android devices.
-First, if your name is Alexa, you will definitely want to change the “wake” word for the device.
-To do so, choose your device under the Settings tab and select your desired wake word, which can be “Amazon,” “Echo,” “Alex,” or “Computer.”
+Once you’ve got your Alexa device up and running on your Wi-Fi network, there are still a few more things you might want to do before diving in, either using echo.amazon.com or the accompanying mobile app for iOS or Android.
+First off, if your name is Alexa or something similar, you’ll definitely want to change the “wake” word for the device.
+To do so, choose your device under the Settings tab online or in the app and select your desired wake word, which can be “Amazon,” “Echo,” “Alexa,” or “Computer.”

-If your significant other has drastically different musical tastes, fear not: Alexa can now recognize your voice and will play songs from your playlist and not your partner’s.
-You’ll want to make sure that you set up a voice profile, which entails completing a series of prompts.
-After you set that up, Alexa will recognize your voice across all your Echo devices and any third party Alexa-enabled devices.
+If your significant other has drastically different musical tastes than you, fear not: Alexa can also recognize your voice and play songs from your very own playlist.
+You’ll want to make sure to set up a voice profile, which entails completing a series of prompts.
+After you set that up, Alexa will recognize your voice across all your Alexa-enabled devices.

-There are a number of third-party developers who have created skills for Alexa, including games (bingo), quizzes (are you master of the Seinfeld domain?), and fitness routines (like a 7-minute workout), so you’ll want to oomph up what the virtual assistant can do right away.
-We’ve also compiled a list of Alexa’s most useful Skills, in case you’re looking to get the most out of your digital assistant.
+There are a number of third-party developers who have created skills for Alexa, including games, quizzes, and fitness routines.
+We’ve compiled a list of Alexa’s most useful Skills in case you’re looking to oomph up what your virtual assistant can do.

-Previously, if you wanted to add a new skill, you had to do so manually by using the accompanying mobile app.
+Previously, if you wanted to add a new skill, you had to do so manually.
 Thankfully, you can now easily add a new skill with just your voice.
-If you’d like to learn how to be a mixologist in your spare time, for example, you can simply say “Alexa, enable The Bartender skill.”
+If you’d like to learn how to be a mixologist in your spare time, for example, you can simply say “Alexa, enable.”
 With more than 10,000 recipes to choose from, you’ll be a professional barkeep in no time.

 And if you ask Alexa something embarrassing, you can delete individual recordings by going to Settings and History in the app.
 To delete a recording, select it and click Delete voice recordings.
 If you want everything gone, go to www.amazon.com/myx, choose Your Devices, click on your device, hit Manage Voice Recordings, and delete them.